oucler/Behavioral-Cloning/README.md

 | Dense_2(Dense)       | None,50         |   5050  |
 | Dense_3(Dense)       | None,10         |    510  |
 | Dense_4(Dense)       | None,1          |    11   |

+### 2. **Attempts to reduce overfitting in the model**:

+* Right after convolutional layer 5 ends and before connected to fully neural network (Flatten_1), 50% of data is dropped for reducing overfitting.